 Homemade Mayonnaise Recipe

-- Place egg yolks in food processor and blend for 1 minute
+- (For a simplified version of this method using an immersion blender, see the video above.)
+Place egg yolks in food processor and blend for 1 minute

-- Add apple cider vinegar and blend for 30 more seconds
+- Add lemon juice and blend for 30 more seconds

 - Add salt and honey.
 Blend just enough to mix